rackn/pxe-book/Chapter 3/Get-Network.rst

 The goal of getting on the network is for the new machine to be able to communicate with other devices on the network through receiving an IP address from the DHCP server.

 There's a problem: the machine has no knowledge.
-Meaning, it has no idea how to get on the network and communicate.
+Meaning, it has no idea how to access the network and communicate with the other devices.

 The machine's IP address, in the third layer, has two protocols that are located in the fourth layer: User Datagram Protocol (UDP) and Transmission Control Protocol (TCP).
 UDP is simpler while TCP is more complex.
 Both protocols have a port that they broadcast and receive information from.
 The port layer is similar to a switchboard, because the DHCP server must be listening on the port from which the machine is broadcasting in order to communicate.